nextcloud/documentation/developer_manual/design/atomiccomponents.rst

 * new entry elements to quickly add items, like add a new mailbox in Mail

 .. image:: ../images/action-menu-second-level.gif
-   :alt: Second level of actions in action menu to set due date reminders in Deck
+   :alt: Second level of actions in action menu to configure custom permissions for link shares in Files

-* a second level of actions, like due date reminders in Deck
+* a second level of actions, like to configure custom permissions for link shares in Files

 Some commonly used actions in the action menu are favoriting, renaming, downloading and deleting.
 Delete should always be at the last position as to not be confused with other actions.